stevebuik/stateful-generative-tests/README.md

 Thanks to all these people for sharing such valuable work.
 It inspired this presentation.

 The blog post provides a great explanation and sample code for stateful testing.
 It could even be written as portable (cljc) Clojure - sweet!
+It would be great to see tests running in this readme.

 In particular, the section on shrinking and Rose Trees is really interesting.

 Stu's video demonstrates the idea of generator models to make Spec generators smarter.
 Maybe using the code from the blog as a spec model could work?
+Let's try.

 ### To the REPL....

 (follow the links and/or run the tests in your IDE)

 [Experiment #1](https://github.com/stevebuik/stateful-generative-tests/blob/master/test/stateful_testing/states_lib_tests.clj)
-: run the sample code for the *state* library.
+: run the sample code for the *states* library.

 Works well but is not portable Clojure.
 Leaving this path alone for now.